agpavlik/Advanced-JS-Notes/README.md

 The prototype property also has an accessor property called `__proto__` that creates a link between the current object and points to the object it was created from, the "prototype".

+Only functions has a prototype property and it references to an object used to attach properties that will be inherited by objects further down the prototype chain.
+The last object in the chain is this built in object.prototype.

 ```javascript
 Object.prototype.__proto__;
 // null